adsnash/network_com_anash/README.md

 Create 2 independent processes A & B cabable of sending a file through 2 different methods.
 Process A must be able to send a CAD file, `cad_mesh.stl` to process B. Process B must then return the file to process A, where it will be saved as `output.stl`.
 The two files must match.
 For bonus points, have process B extract the CAD file's vertices, round them to 4 sig figs, and save them in a `CSV` file, called `output.csv`.

-Read the full assignent here: https://github.com/Machina-Labs/network_com_hw
+Read the full challenge in the `CHALLENGE.md` or visit the original git repo here: https://github.com/Machina-Labs/network_com_hw

-## The Solution
+## My Solution

 For semantic's sake, process A = `router` and process B = `dealer`.